 That’s not only because 53.3% of customers expect businesses to respond to their online review within 7 days.

-Responding to negative reviews on your Google Business Profile listing shows you’re a real human, a personable lawyer.
-Try to explain the situation and where things went wrong (if possible and if in compliance with applicable confidentiality rules), and reassure them–along with other potential clients reading the review–that you’re committed to making sure the problem doesn’t happen again.
+Responding to negative reviews on your Google Business listing shows you’re a real human, a personable lawyer, and it gives potential clients viewing the listing an explanation for any negative reviews.
+Try to explain the situation and where things went wrong (if possible and if in compliance with applicable confidentiality rules), and reassure them-along with other potential clients reading the review-that you’re committed to making sure the problem doesn’t happen again.

 Just take this response by Garratts Solicitors Newton Heath on their Google Business Profile listing, for example:

 They’ve responded to the unhappy customer within a few days, and expressed their sadness that their firm failed to meet expectations.
 However, instead of closing with a simple apology, the person responding has left a personal email address so the unhappy reviewer can get in touch.
-The promise to investigate the problem further demonstrates this firm’s commitment to customer service.
+The promise to investigate the problem further demonstrates this firm’s commitment to customer service, and while leaving your email address in a response isn’t necessarily a best practice, it shows how far the business is willing to go to resolve the situation.

 Unsure how to handle a negative review?
 Google has a full set of guidelines to help you craft the perfect response, but remember that Google guidelines do not supersede the professional responsibility rules in your jurisdiction.